osmlab/name-suggestion-index/CONTRIBUTING.md

 out center;
 ```

+Tip: The browsable index at http://osmlab.github.io/name-suggestion-index/brands/index.html
+can open Overpass Turbo with the query already set up for you.

 3. Click run to view the results.

 As expected, the "かっぱ寿司" (Kappazushi) locations are all concentrated in Japan.